aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/workbook-conversions/pdf/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells for C++ directly writes the information about API and Version Number in output documents.
+Aspose.Cells for C++ directly writes information about the API and version number in output documents.
 For example, upon rendering a document to PDF, Aspose.Cells for C++ populates the **PDF Producer** field with a value, e.g., 'Aspose.Cells v23.2'.

 Please note that you can change this information in output documents by using the [**PdfSaveOptions.GetProducer()**](https://reference.aspose.com/cells/go-cpp/pdfsaveoptions/getproducer/) property.